 The end of the Awaawapuhi Trail

 Wailua River is the only navigable river in Hawaii.
 The river feeds two accessible waterfalls, Wailua Falls and Opaekaa Falls.
-The Wailua river can also be explored by standup paddleboard, canoe guided boat tour.
-Fern Grotto is one of the most popular attractions in Kauai and can only be accessed by the river.
+The Wailua river can also be explored by standup paddleboard or a guided kayak tour.
+Fern Grotto is one of the most popular attractions in Kauai and is only accessed by the river.
 Fern Grotto is also a popular destination for weddings.

-Nicknamed the “Grand Canyon of the Pacific” Waimea Canyon is absolutely breathtaking.
-The views can easily be accessed by the main road, or you can visit Koke’e state park for better views via hikes.
+Nicknamed the “Grand Canyon of the Pacific” Waimea Canyon is breathtaking.
+The views are seen from the main road, or you can visit Koke’e state park for better views via hikes.
 There aren’t many food options near the Canyon, so you may want to pack some lunch or snacks to bring along.

-4. Take a boat tour of the Na Pali Coast
+4. Boat tours of the Na Pali Coast

 Seeing the Na Pali Coast is a must-do in Kauai.
 If you don’t want to hike out, taking a boat tour is an incredible way to view the coastline.

 You can either check out a Sunset Dinner Cruise or a Na Pali snorkeling adventure. #8 has another one of my favorite snorkeling trips that also include the Na Pali Coast, so keep reading to find out what it is.